Titantek/ada-outlier-datastory/content.md

 {: .box-note}
   The **shortest path** between two articles is given by the minimum number of links you must click to reach the desired article plus 1.

 This is well illustrated in the following plot.
 The longer the shortest path, the fewer finished paths there are!
 The biggest shortest path for which we have finished paths is 7.
-Only 23.20% of the paths considered are victories.
+In this case, only 23.20% of the paths considered are victories.
 We also notice that two-thirds of the players did not go far enough anyway to reach the target, as they stopped before even reaching the shortest path length.
 As we could expect, the bigger success rate occurs with a shortest path of 3 and decreases monotonically while the shortest path increases.
+However, the results should be taken precautionously due to the very different number of games played for each shortest path.

 <iframe src="/ada-outlier-datastory/assets/img/distrib_path_lengths_wrt_shortest_path.html" width="900px" height="600px" alt='distrib_path_lengths_wrt_shortest_path'></iframe>

 Another parameter might be the number of links leading to the target: intuitively, the more there are the easier it is to reach the article.
 Let's work on this hypothesis.
 The following plot shows the distribution of the links to the target number depending on whether the player found the target.
-The distributions look different!
+Both distribution shapes are similar, but the one from unfinished paths is shifted to the left and there is a peak at 1: they look rather different.
 Let's try a t-test of independence to confirm our intuition.
 Our null hypothesis is that the two distributions are identical.
-Using the `ttest_ind_from_stats` function from scipy, we obtain a p-value of 0 and a test statistic of 45.50.
+We obtain a p-value of 0 and a test statistic of 45.50.
 We can thus safely reject our null hypothesis and conclude that the two distributions are indeed different!
-Both distribution shapes are similar, but the one from unfinished paths is shifted to the left and there is a peak at 1.

 <iframe src="/ada-outlier-datastory/assets/img/distrib_links_to_target" width="900px" height="600px" alt='distrib_links_to_target'></iframe>